hariclerry/mediawiki/tests/playwright/Report.md

 Feature Rich
 The huge variety of community plugins allows you to easily integrate and extend your setup to fulfill your requirements.

 The above points are just a few of WebdriverIO capability.
-To explore more WebdriverIO capability, you can check out the [WebdriverIO](https://webdriver.io/) documentation and the [Wikipedia Repo](https://www.mediawiki.org/wiki/Selenium).
+To explore more WebdriverIO capabilities, you can check out the [WebdriverIO](https://webdriver.io/) documentation and the [Wikipedia Repo](https://www.mediawiki.org/wiki/Selenium).

 [Playwright](https://github.com/microsoft/playwright) is a Node.js library to automate Chromium, Firefox, and WebKit with a single API.
 Playwright is known for the following capability;